Coinsnap/Coinsnap-for-pretix/README.md

 ![Pretix ticket sale system](https://resources.coinsnap.org/products/pretix/images/screenshot-pretix.png)

+Pretix is a ticketing software that is all-in-one: Online shop, box office and ticket outlets with focus on privacy and security.
+Pretix offers full multi-language capabilities, is highly adaptable to any type of event and extensible with plug-ins and through a REST API.
+Pretix software can be used for sport events, conferences, festivals, concerts, shows, exhibitions, workshops, etc. all around the world.

 * Coinsnap Pretix Demo Site: https://pretix.coinsnap.net/
 * Blog Article: https://coinsnap.io/en/coinsnap-for-pretix/
 * GitHub: https://github.com/Coinsnap/Coinsnap-for-pretix

 ## Bitcoin and Lightning payments in Pretix ##

+With the Coinsnap Bitcoin Lightning payment processing plugin you can immediately accept Bitcoin Lightning payments on your site.
+You don’t need your own Lightning node or any other technical requirements if you'd like to provide payments via Coinsnap payment gateway.

+Simply register on [Coinsnap](https://app.coinsnap.io/register), enter your own Lightning address and install the Coinsnap payment module in Pretix development environment.
+Add your store ID and your API key which you’ll find in your Coinsnap account, and your customers can pay you with Bitcoin Lightning right away!

 ## Features ##